Finding a Job: Ten Forgotten Resources

 4. Your Local Library

 In today’s web-focused society, we often forget that our libraries remain a great source of local information.
 Many town libraries offer free computer time, bulletin board space, employment assistance, free research, and quiet study areas.
-You can utilize all of these resources to help you find a job, prepare for your interview, and learn more about your position.
+You can utilize all of these resources to help you find a job or help with resume online, prepare for your interview, and learn more about your position.
 There are few places as useful as a library, which is chock full of books, newspaper articles, and literature that can keep you informed.
 During a job search, it can be a life-altering decision to explore your local library and gain access to dozens of tools.
 Don’t let that kind of resource go to waste.